-Type of Funding One-Time Source Health Capital Investment Branch
+Type of Funding One-Time and the second s Source Health Capital Investment Branch

 Capital: Office Consolidation (75%)

 One-time funding must be used to consolidate remaining public health staff at the McMaster Health Campus and establish a new public health services clinic in the shared clinic space at the new Campus.
 Costs include move package preparation and coordination by an interior design consultant, and system furniture and private office furniture.